Expand description

 - Run

 programwithargsinside a private job and return trimmed stdout, or anErroron a non-zero exit / spawn failure / timeout.
-A thin shim overCommand; use the builder for a working directory, env, stdin, or timeout. - wait_
+A thin shim overCommand; use the builder for a working directory, env, stdin, timeout, or the full verb vocabulary. - wait_

 any - Wait for whichever of several running processes exits first, returning